 We're not sure how to objectively rate a mushroom's spookiness level, but we can verify the authenticity of these images.

-Liste→ Saudi medical staff celebrate the closure of the hospital’s isolation rooms
+AFP Fact Check→ Saudi medical staff celebrate the closure of the hospital’s isolation rooms

 A video has been viewed thousands of times on Facebook alongside a claim that it shows Russian healthcare workers celebrating a new vaccine for the novel coronavirus.
 The claim is false; the video shows medical staff celebrating the closures of isolat